If you are rich, then yes, why not? Spend $20.8K on a 1 carat D flawless diamond, like this one on James Allen.

 diamond-clarity-grades

-FL stands on the scale five grades higher than the recommended grade to get an eye-clean diamond.
+Going to FL is pretty crazy, you’re talking about 6 grades higher than the recommended grade to get an eye-clean diamond.

 What is 1 Carat D Flawless Diamond Price?